mcihan/transaction-report-service/README.md

 - MapStruct

 ## About PSP Client API
+- The Transaction Report Service consumes the PSP client API and delivers transaction reports.

-- The PSP Client API token remains valid for a duration of 10 minutes.
+- Following authorization to the PSP API, an access token is generated and remains valid for 10 minutes.
-- This token is cached for **9 minutes and 45 seconds** (15 sec buffer to avoid a staled token), and it is automatically added as an authorization header to each request through an interceptor.
+-The **Transaction Report Service** caches this token for **9 minutes and 45 seconds** (with a 15-second buffer to avoid using a stale token) and automatically adds it as an authorization header to each request for the PSP API through an interceptor.

 ## Run/Testing the Application

 - **No manual login/authentication is required**.
 In the absence of a token, interceptors will automatically set it during the call.
-  The token will be cached for a duration of 9 minutes and 45 seconds.
+- The token will be cached for a duration of 9 minutes and 45 seconds.
 Upon expiration, it will be evicted, and a new token will be provided.
-- **Local test:** access swagger ui to test api after run project http://localhost:8080/swagger-ui/index.html
+- **Local test:** Access Swagger UI to test the API after running the project at http://localhost:8080/swagger-ui/index.html
 - Please find api-contract.yml [here](src/main/resources/api-contract.yml)

 <br/>